Table of Contents

 A rich body with a sweet and creamy finish.
 Verena Street harnessed that complexity and delivers it in the form of Shot Tower Espresso Whole Bean.

 The dark roast of the beans provides a depth of flavor to each sip of this cold coffee.
-That is because Verena Street roasts and packages all of their products at their family-owned and operated facility in Iowa.
+That is because Verena Street roasts and packages all of its products at their family-owned and operated facility in Iowa.
 Combine this with the fine grind, and consumers are sure to get the most out of every bag.

 It is worth noting that Verena Street partners with the Rainforest Alliance.
 The organization helps protect farmers, the environment, and wildlife in the areas where farmers grow coffee.
 That way, you can enjoy peace of mind knowing that your beans for cold brew are also contributing to a worthy cause.

-Koffee Kult’s Dark Roast is with gourmet, fresh roasted, 100 percent Arabica, and oil-free.
+Koffee Kult’s Dark Roast is gourmet, fresh roasted, 100 percent Arabica, and oil-free.
 The company is family-owned and operated.

 The single effective descriptor may be that the Dark Roast Coffee Beans were voted number one for strong, bold flavor.
 It is freshly roasted, 100 percent Arabica, and oil-free.
 The beans for this coffee come from Colombia, Guatemala, and Sumatra.
 The blend provides a smooth and low acid taste inside a substantial body with tones of cinnamon and cocoa.